-Among the states that did not directly reply to the survey, six published annual reports from which we could obtain workers' compensation information normally included in the questionnaire.
+Among the states that did not directly reply to the survey, five published annual reports from which we could obtain workers' compensation information normally included in the questionnaire.
+We also supplemented respondent state data with annual report information in 10 of the 36 states that responded.
 For some states, we obtained information on benefits paid through special funds, second injury funds, or guaranty funds from data on the websites of the state workers' compensation agency.

 A.M.
 Best data.
 The A.M.
 Best data supplement the state survey data in cases in which the survey data are incomplete, missing, or determined to be incorrect.
 The A.M.
-Best data used for this report provide information on benefits paid in each state for 2017 through 2021 (A.M.
-Best, 2023).
+Best data used for this report provide information on benefits paid in each state for 2018 through 2022 (A.M.
+Best, 2024).
 The data include information for all private carriers in every state and for 16 of the 22 state funds.
-These data do not include information about benefits paid by the other six state funds, by self-insured employers, by employers under deductible policies, or by special funds.
+These data do not include information about benefits paid by the other six state funds, by self-insured employers, by employers under deductible policies, or by special funds.47

 NCCI data.
-NCCI is the primary source of data on medical benefits in the 38 states in which it is licensed (NCCI, 2023).
+NCCI is the primary source of data on medical benefits in the 38 states in which it is licensed (NCCI, 2024).
 The NCCI data provide the percentage of medical benefits paid relative to total benefits paid in each state.
 In states where NCCI data are not available, estimates of medical benefits are based on reports from the states.
 In cases where state data are incomplete and NCCI is licensed, NCCI is also a source for data on reimbursements paid through deductible policies and for amounts of covered wages for employers insured by private insurers or a competitive state fund.
 NCCI data do not include self-insured employers.

-Note that, while in previous reports Table 5 reported benefits paid by insurers, this report uses the term payer instead.
-We made this change to clarify that states can be either employers or insurers, depending on the context, and that the federal government is a payer, but not an insurer, with respect to workers' compensation.
+46 Note that, while in previous reports Table 5 reported benefits paid by insurers, this report uses the term payer instead.
+We made this change to clarify that payers can be either employers or insurers, depending on the context, and that the federal government is a payer, but not an insurer, with respect to workers' compensation.
 That is, it pays benefits but does not insure other entities.

 A.M.
-Best does not provide data on the four exclusive state funds (Ohio, North Dakota, Washington, and Wyoming), the state fund in South Carolina that only provides benefits to government workers, or the state fund in West Virginia that discontinued in 2006 but was still paying benefits as of 2020.
+Best does not provide data on the four exclusive state funds (Ohio, North Dakota, Washington, and Wyoming), the state fund in South Carolina that only provides benefits to government workers, or the state fund in West Virginia that discontinued in 2006 but was still paying benefits as of 2022.